Why delaying AI Act enforcement is essential for European SMEs

 As depicted in the chart, the European Commission’s official data highlight that only eight Member States have clearly designated market surveillance authorities, while the others are either still in the process or have not yet initiated it.

-Who bears the cost?
+Who Bears the Cost?

 Premature enforcement would impose unsustainable costs and legal ambiguity on thousands of European innovators – precisely the actors Europe needs to succeed in AI.
-As Mario Draghi emphasised on the anniversary of his competitiveness report, enforcement must not outpace readiness.
+As Mario Draghi emphasised on the anniversary of his competitiveness report: enforcement must not outpace readiness.

 To avoid these negative effects, Europe should embrace a simple fix: enforcement of high-risk AI obligations for SMEs should begin no earlier than six months after all relevant standards, regulatory sandboxes, and related guidance are operational.

 Today, the digital rulebook is more than legislation – it’s a strategic geopolitical instrument.
-For the EU to maintain credibility and global influence, it must deliver a regulatory framework that not only upholds fairness but also actively enables innovation.
+For the EU to maintain credibility and global influence, it must deliver a regulatory framework that not only upholds fairness but actively enables innovation.
 We must resist pressure from powerful incumbents and politically motivated narratives that risk distorting the internal market.

 But effective regulation requires alignment between legal frameworks and implementation capacity.
 Without this alignment, the AI Act risks becoming a competitive disadvantage rather than the strategic asset it was designed to be – weakening precisely the SME ecosystem that Europe’s technological sovereignty depends upon.